 Moving large machines or vehicles can be difficult enough when going forward.
 If you have to back up, however, it can be impossible to get good visibility to the area behind you.

 This fact is shown when you look at how many accidents and injuries are related to situations where people back up without securing the area where they will be traveling.

-Any time someone is going to be backing up a large machinery, they should take the time to make sure the area is clear, and then put up safety signs or safety barricade tape (which you can find here) to make sure nobody enters an area where they could be potentially hurt.
+Any time someone is going to be backing up a large machinery, they should take the time to make sure the area is clear, and then put up safety signs or safety barricade tape to make sure nobody enters an area where they could be potentially hurt.